SarveshCS/Advance_Python_Workshop/Day_5/BASIC.md

 #### 5. Method Overloading

+Two or more methods with the same name but different number of parameters.

 Python doesn't support true method overloading like Java/C++, but we can simulate it using default parameters or `*args`.

 [Click here to check out this code](./polymorphism/method_overloading.py)